O-Town (album): Critical reception

 O-Town received mixed-to-negative reviews from critics.
 AllMusic editor Michael Gallucci rated the album one and a half stars out of five and wrote: "On their flaccid self-titled debut, the fivesome go through the motions directed to them by a squad of industry moneymakers.
 To say there isn't an ounce of sincerity to be found within the 12 songs here is pretty much taken for granted.
 That the entire project whiffs of cynicism is inexcusable."
 Chicago Tribune critic Allison Stewart found that "O-Town, while not uniquely horrible, is certainly the worst of the recent spate of boy band offerings.
 It's filled with moony, harmony-heavy songs that (the occasional R&B track aside) bear the unfortunate imprint of soft rock.
 It's enough to make one long for the Backstreet Boys, who, for all their faults, would have considered something like the chowderheaded "Sexiest Woman Alive" beneath their dignity.
 Entertainment Weekly's Davdi Browne felt that "the songs are mildly tuneful at times."

 Commercial performance

-In the United States, O-Town debuted at number five on the US Billboard 200, selling over 150,000 copies in the first week.
-Just one month after it released, the album was certified platinum by the Recording Industry Association of America (RIAA).
+In the United States, O-Town debuted at number five on the US Billboard 200.Just one month after it released, the album was certified platinum by the Recording Industry Association of America (RIAA).
 It also was a commercial success across Europe and North America, debuting in the top 10 of Canada, Iceland and the United Kingdom.
 O-Town eventually hit 1,700,000 copies, and over 3 million worldwide, becoming the band's most successful album.